The Gray Wolf

 The target population of wildlife officials to be maintained for a minimum of 5 years in order to qualify for a complete recovery of the gray wolf is at least 15 breeding pairs and 150 individuals in Wyoming.
 The gray wolf population is monitored in Montana, Wyoming and Idaho by federal officials.

-Copyright © 2012; Get Outdoors Knowledge Outfitting, LLC; all rights reserved; may not be reproduced
+Copyright © 2017; Northeast Outdoors Experience; all rights reserved; may not be reproduced